content-left-bg.png

 • Provide guides, tools and advice to departmental employees in relation to creation and use of IP, including:

-• location and use of Creative Commons, other openly licensed or public domain materials
+• location and use of Creative Commons, other openly licenced or public domain materials

 • finding alternatives, workaround or in-house solutions to using third-party materials